premsathisha/focus-bar/README.md

 - Rumps
 - Python 3.10+

-## Why I'm working on this
+## About the project

-Staying focused shouldn’t be complicated.
-That’s why I’m building this Pomodoro timer as a simple, distraction-free tool that just works, with no accounts, no subscriptions, and no need to touch your phone.
-It’s based on my own needs and built to be something I use every day.
+Focus Bar was built as a personal productivity tool to keep work sessions structured and distraction-free.
+It runs entirely in the menu bar, requires no sign-in, and has no unnecessary features.
+By eliminating the need to interact with a phone, it reduces potential distractions and helps maintain focus.
+The goal was to create something minimal, fast, and reliable that could be used daily without configuration.

 ## Attribution